-The Master of Arts in Teaching (MAT) program fulfills the requirements for both the MA degree and Nevada Teacher Licensure, for individuals who want to become classroom teachers.
+The Master of Arts in Teaching (MAT) program, for individuals who want to become classroom teachers, leads to a Nevada Teacher License and master’s degree.
 The program is flexible, affordable, and provides an unparalleled level of faculty engagement.
-Northern Nevada classes are held at our campuses in Reno and Incline Village, southern Nevada classes at our Las Vegas campus.
+The full program is available in both northern Nevada, at our campuses in Reno and Incline Village, and in southern Nevada at our Las Vegas campus.
 All MAT classes are scheduled outside of school hours for the convenience of working teachers.

-The program is approved by Nevada Department of Education, and leads to license options in Elementary (K-8), Secondary (7-12), Dual (K-12) Special Education, and Autism.
+The program is approved by Nevada Department of Education, and leads to teaching credential options in Elementary (K-8), Secondary (7-12), Dual (K-12) Special Education, and Autism.
 After licensure requirements are satisfied, the MA requirements can be met with either a professional project or traditional thesis.

-The Master of Education (M.Ed) in Advanced Teaching and Leadership is designed for individuals who are already teachers or work in education.
-The program leads to both a master’s degree and a specialization endorsement in Administrative Leadership, Teaching English as a Second Language, or The Ron Clark Academy.
+The Master of Education (M.Ed) in Advanced Teaching and Leadership is designed for individuals who are credentialed teachers or work in education.
+The program leads to both a master’s degree and a specialization endorsement in Administrative Leadership or Teaching English as a Second Language.
 Classes are 100% online for maximum flexibility, and class assignments relate directly to your educational goals.The final project is an action plan designed to produce demonstrable change.

 Dual Degree Program (B.A. + M.A.T.)